michaelyons/politick_client/README.md

 ## About

-Politik automatically gathers data from the ProPublica API each day as Lobbyists file their issues for the public record
+Politik automatically gathers data from the ProPublica API each day as Lobbyists file their issues for the public record.
+The issues are then displayed based on most commonly occuring words (via word cloud) or in chronological order issue cards.

 ### Screenshots